c0d1ngthunder/Animated-Landing-Page/readme.md

 # WizardZ : Digital services platform

-- **Modern Layout** : The hero section features a clean and modern layout black, white and light green theme.
+- **Modern Layout** : The hero section features a clean and modern layout with black, white and light green theme.

 - **Responsive Design** : The website adapts seamlessly to different screen sizes, with a seamless user experience.